magarenzo/Incident-System/README.md

 Track incidents and interface with your database through a webpage

-## About
+## Overview

-[*history.php*](src/php/history.php) is a webpage in which a user can enter an incident identification number and a history report for that incident is formatted and printed to the screen.
-Pressing submit completes the query and uses a view which has been granted select access to from www-data.
+`history.php` is a webpage in which a user can enter an incident identification number and a history report for that incident is formatted and printed to the screen.
+Pressing submit completes the query and uses a view which has been granted `select` access to `from www-data`

 You can see the [tables](src/sql/tables.sql) and [sample data](src/sql/data.sql) in the database that the program queries the report from.
-You can also view the [schema](https://github.com/magarenzo/incident-system/blob/master/screenshots/scehma.PNG) for this project.
+You can also view the [schema](https://github.com/magarenzo/incident-system/blob/master/screenshots/scehma.PNG) for this project

-The PDF files in the [diagrams directory](https://github.com/magarenzo/incident-system/tree/master/diagrams) are based off of the given [case study](media/case-study.PNG), though the program does not fully represent what the system is entailed to be able to do.

-The diagrams are as follows:
+These diagrams are based off of the given [case study](media/case-study.PNG), though the program does not fully represent what the system is entailed to be able to do, and are as follows:

 * [Use Case Diagram](media/UCD.pdf)